codacy/docs/README.md

 ### Among Codacy’s features

 -   Identify new static analysis issues
--   Commit and pull request analysis with GitHub, BitBucket, GitLab (and also direct Git repositories)
+-   Commit and pull request analysis with GitHub, Bitbucket, and GitLab
 -   Auto-comments on commits and pull requests
 -   Integrations with Slack, Jira
 -   Track issues in code style, security, error proneness, performance, unused code and other categories